ganyuhuoguang/Aspice/README.md

 Aspice
 ======
-Aspice is motion detection app for Raspberry Pi Camera.
+<b>Aspice</b> is motion detection app for Raspberry Pi Camera.
 It allows you to use RPi as surveillance system to capture images based on movement in camera area.

-Installation
+<b>Installation</b>

 1. Open terminal on your RPi and install PIL to run this script. sudo apt-get install python-imaging-tk